input-output-hk/marlowe/docs/Tutorials.md

 ## [Using Marlowe](./using-marlowe.md)

-his tutorial shows you how to use Marlowe from within Haskell, and in particular shows how to exercise a contract using the semantics given in the [earlier tutorial](./marlowe-semantics.md).
+This tutorial shows you how to use Marlowe from within Haskell, and in particular shows how to exercise a contract using the semantics given in the [earlier tutorial](./marlowe-semantics.md).

 ## Meadow overview